AMWA-TV/nmos-parameter-registers/README.md

 ### Why does it matter?

-- Supports extensibity of NMOS
+- Supports extensibility of NMOS
 - Promotes interoperability by ensuring common definitions can be shared easily

 ### How does it work?